-A primitive procedure is a procedure that is built into MzScheme, although not all built-in procedures (see §9.3.1) are primitives.
-Almost all R^5RS procedures are primitives, as are most of the procedures described in this manual (except for MzLib procedures).
+A primitive procedure is a built-in procedure that is implemented in low-level language.
+Not all built-in procedures (see $\S 9.3.1$) are primitives, but almost all R^5RS procedures are primitives, as are most of the procedures described in this manual (except for MzLib procedures).